Gallmond/Label-Maker/README.md

 # Label Maker
-Simple executable that builds barcoded .pdfs for printing as labels.
+Simple bespoke executable that builds barcoded .pdfs for printing as labels.

 ----